cathxrsis/cathxrsis.github.io/posts/2023-03-01-A-Category-Of-Systems-0.md

 Features
 --------

-Mathematically Rigourous Grammar
+Mathematically Rigorous Grammar

- : The grammar and concepts within the language should be built on top of mathematically rigourous concepts.
+ : The grammar and concepts within the language should be built on top of mathematically rigorous concepts.
 This would mean that the language would be formal and therefore suitable for the use of mathematical proofs around certain aspects of the language.
 I hope to show how much easier Category/dependent Type Theory makes formal methods.

 First Class Patterns